13 Real-Deal Pieces Of Advice For Anyone Considering A Move To Portugal

-At this week’s event in Portugal, for example, we’ve heard from Alyson Sheldrake, a British-born now Algarve-based expat who gave attendees an incredibly practical look at expat life in Portugal.
+At last week’s event in Portugal, for example, we heard from Alyson Sheldrake, a British-born now Algarve-based expat who gave attendees a practical and real-deal look at expat life in this country.

-Alyson started off with a piece of advice that you can apply to any move anywhere:
+Alyson started off with a piece of advice that you could apply to any move anywhere:

 “One thing, one day,” she said.